prisma/prisma-engines/schema-engine/ARCHITECTURE.md

 that option.
 An option to generate (or not) a `BEGIN;` and a `COMMIT;` for new migrations would be conceivable.

-The migration engine should blissfully ignore that problem when actually applying migrations (we want that code to stay as simple as possible because it's critical).
+The schema engine should blissfully ignore that problem when actually applying migrations (we want that code to stay as simple as possible because it's critical).

 For reproducibility, we always want to run exactly the same migration in dev and production, in the same way.
 "Why would we have a failing migration on